nikandt/cansat-next/docs/course/lesson10.md

 ## Splitting code into multiple files

 In small projects, having all of the source code in one file might seem fine, but as the project scales, things can get messy and harder to manage.
 A good practice is to split your code into different files based on functionality.
 When made well, this also produces nice little modules that you can reuse in different projects without introducing unnecessary components to other projects.
+One great benefit of multiple files is also that it makes collaboration easier, as other people can work on other files, helping to avoid situations where the code is difficult to merge.

 The following text assumes that you are using Arduino IDE 2.
 Advanced users might feel more home with systems such as [Platformio](https://platformio.org/), but those of you will be familiar with these concepts already.